Gobble Up These Fun and Festive Friendsgiving Table Ideas!

 I had run to Marshall’s to see what I could find to inspire me.
 It’s one of my favorite places for unique finds and inspiration from their homewares area.
 All it took was a few minutes in their decorative seasonal area and bingo, my holiday decor of pumpkins with accent feathers was born.

 I also found synthetic fur table runners and only two placemats that matched.
 That’s ok.
 I knew I could add them at the table ends.
 Perfect for adding a touch of texture.

 The other items I found that fit my glam-farmhouse style were a variety of textured pumpkins, lanterns, wood beads with tassels, tree trim, wheat stems, and gold-colored wine glasses.
-I added my turkey salt and pepper shakers, leaf plate, and water pitchers.
+I added my vintage turkey salt and pepper shakers, leaf plate, and water pitchers.

 Each holiday, I make sure guests leave with a bit of memory, last year I gave apple butters from Smuckers.

 This year, I handmade small, decorative pumpkins.
 I used leftover material, saved from another project.
 The top feathers were from a pillow that my dogs had destroyed.
 I carefully washed and dried them for sanitary purposes, then added them to the tops of each one with fabric glue.

 I used some glitter glue pens for an additional design option without using the feather motif for some of them.
 It’s an easy way to make them mix-n-matched, plus it’s a fun way to get creative.

 These were this year’s gifts my guests could take away.

 TIP: When coming up with Friendsgiving table ideas, It is ok to mix and match items, such as glassware, flatware and plates.
 Adding layers to the table’s centerpiece helps to give depth to the design.